jinjiaKarl/CS-E4160/network_filesystems/README.md

 * Use case: Collaborative editing and management of files on remote web servers.
 * Where: Teams working on shared files and documents.
-* Why: Provides a way to access and edit files on a web server, with features like versioning, locking, and sharing.
+* Why: Provides a way to access and edit files on a web server
 * Weaknesses: May have performance issues with larger file transfers, may not be as secure as other solutions depending on how it is implemented.